Christendom

-As the power of the Roman Empire faded in the first centuries of the Common Era, the practice of worshiping the Emperor and Roman gods slowly became less prevalent.
-A new faith, Christianity, developed from Judaism, a religion practiced in, a remote outpost of the Empire called Judea.
+As the power of the Roman Empire faded in the first centuries of the Common Era, worshiping the Emperor and Roman gods became less prevalent.
+A new faith, Christianity, developed from Judaism, a religion practiced initially in a remote outpost of the Empire called Judea.

-After the death of a holy man named Jesus about 30CE, his followers spread the message of Christianity to cities throughout the Empire.
+After the death of a holy man named Jesus in about 30CE, his followers spread the message of Christianity to cities throughout the Empire.
 In Christianity’s early history, it was a Roman citizen’s civic obligation to honor the Emperor and the Roman pantheon of gods and goddesses.
-The Roman government often persecuted Christians because the Christians believed honoring anything but their one God would lead to damnation.
+The Roman government often persecuted Christians because the Christians believed honoring anything except their one God would lead to damnation.
 Emperor Nero blamed Christians for starting the Great Fire of Rome in 64CE.
 Emperor Decius declared Christians to be “enemies of Rome.”
-There are stories of Roman officials ordering Christians thrown to wild beasts for refusing to renounce their faith.
-Despite the efforts by Roman authorities at suppressing it, Christianity continued to grow.
+There are stories of Roman officials ordering Christians to be thrown to wild beasts for refusing to renounce their faith.
+Despite Roman authorities’ efforts to suppress it, Christianity continued to grow.

 Over time, many traditional Roman practices merged with Christian celebrations.
-Christians began to celebrate the birth of Jesus in December when Romans traditionally celebrated the birth of the sun after the longest night of the year.
+Christians began to celebrate the birth of Jesus in December, when Romans traditionally celebrated the sun’s birth after the longest night of the year.

 Christianity spread past the borders of the Roman Empire to barbarian lands.
 The faith spread to present-day France after Frankish king Clovis I became a Christian in 496.
 By the seventh century, missionaries spread their beliefs to Great Britain, the last outpost of Western Europe to accept Christianity.

-People did not think of Europe as a distinct place until after the Middle Ages.
+People only considered Europe a particular place after the Middle Ages.
 Instead, they spoke of “Christendom,” or the community of Christians.
-Christianity was the most important influence of the Middle Ages in Western Europe.
-By 800CE, Christianity had become the faith of almost all of the people of Western Europe.
+Christianity was the most significant influence of the Middle Ages in Europe.
+Though there were a significant number of Jews, Muslims, and pagans, by 800, Christianity had become the faith of most Europeans.

 Resources